 Dione starts with a cocoa graham cracker crust, fills it with a rich peanut butter-chocolate filling (and yes, it sets up!), drizzles the filling with a peanut butter-chocolate agave-sweetened syrup, and tops the whole thing with a generous dose of peanuts and chocolate.
 As an added bonus, this extravagant mousse pie is no bake, and requires just a little time on the stovetop – perfect for hot summer days when you want to avoid the oven.

-Vegan Chocolate Peanut Butter Swirl Mousse Pie With Chocolate Peanut Butter Agave Sauce
+Special Diet Notes: Chocolate Peanut Butter Swirl Mousse Pie

 - 1 teaspoon organic raw blue agave